Hazelight/Docs-UnrealEngine-Angelscript/docs/angelscript-features.md

 In angelscript, when accessing an 'Object.Property', it will automatically be rewritten as a call to 'Object.GetProperty()' if appropriate.

-Simalarly, attempting to set a property can automatically call the 'SetProperty()' function (provided it only takes a single argument).
+Similarly, attempting to set a property can automatically call the 'SetProperty()' function (provided it only takes a single argument).

 This works both for functions exposed to angelscript from C++ as well as functions declared